Given broadband has become such an essential, each time you sign a new contract you want to make sure it's worth your money.

 But the best broadband deal isn't as simple as finding the cheapest tariff.
 There are other costs to consider - plus some providers will sweeten their deals with additional incentives.
 And while every provider will give you an idea of the speeds you can expect, others go further.

-We’ve rounded up six things you should take into account whenever you’re looking for a new broadband deal.
+Read on for six things you should take into account whenever you're looking for a new broadband deal.

 When you browse broadband deals on any provider's website, the thing that they'll have front and centre is the amount the deal will cost you each month.
 But don't forget to factor any upfront costs into your consideration, too.
 Our analysis of broadband deals available from the major providers in September found that around a quarter have no upfront costs at all.
 But others range from as little as £5 to as much as £80.

 Fortunately, upfront costs aren't generally hidden - but they can make it a little trickier to compare the prices of deals on offer at first glance.

 Many of the UK's major broadband providers have begun including annual price rises in contracts - and they're all above inflation.
 BT, EE Broadband, John Lewis Broadband, Plusnet and Vodafone all raise their prices by 3.9% plus CPI each year.

 TalkTalk is also set to join the club - it will begin applying annual price rises of 3.7%+ CPI from April 2022.

 If you're planning to switch to any of these providers, keep in mind your price will creep up each year.